lupyuen/lupyuen.github.io/src/display.md

 In our last article we configured [__PineCone BL602__](https://lupyuen.github.io/articles/pinecone) to connect to a simple SPI Peripheral: __BME280 Sensor__. [(See this)](https://lupyuen.github.io/articles/spi)

-Today we shall connect PineCone BL602 / Pinenut / Any BL602 Board to a more powerful SPI Peripheral: __ST7789 Display Controller__.
+Today we shall connect __PineCone BL602 / Pinenut / Any BL602 Board__ to a more powerful SPI Peripheral: __ST7789 Display Controller__.

-We'll be using the __LVGL Graphics Library__ to render text and graphics to the ST7789 Display.
+We'll be using the open-source __[LVGL Graphics Library](https://docs.lvgl.io/latest/en/html/intro/index.html)__ to render text and graphics to our ST7789 Display.

 _(Yep LVGL runs on RISC-V!)_